aslom/serverless-nyc-bai-case-study/analytics/README.md

 ## Create Kafka action to process events

-VERY IMPORTANT: to avoid overrifing each other state in Elasticsearch set your won unique analytics ID:
+VERY IMPORTANT: to avoid overriding each other state in Elasticsearch set your won unique analytics ID:

 ```